Self-Care Points/Puntos de Autocuidado

 Molly has also taught self-care workshops on a range of topics at a variety of businesses and community organizations in the Twin Cities and the Allied Media Conference in Detroit.

-Workshops are donation based and open to the public unless otherwise noted.
+Workshops are provided on a sliding scale basis and open to the public unless otherwise noted.

 “I'm very impressed with the self-care tips available on Point Acupressure's website.
 I had a nagging headache for several days, which water and pain relievers had not taken care of.
 Using the self-care points got rid of it quickly, and it did not come back.” – Emma, Minneapolis MN 7/2/13